jackhmorgan/Quantum_Games/README.md

 # Quantum Games

 A collection of interactive Jupyter Notebooks exploring **quantum game theory**, classical and quantum strategies, and optimization techniques for strategic games.
-The notebooks focus on the *Prisoner’s Dilemma* and with an arbitrary number of players, with pure and mixed strategies, and fixed vs iterative strategies.
+The notebooks focus on the *Prisoner’s Dilemma* and with an arbitrary number of players [1], with pure and mixed strategies [2], and fixed vs iterative strategies [3].

 This project provides tools and demonstrations for analyzing how quantum strategies can influence classic game-theoretic scenarios and strategic optimization.